justinlime/sdcard-mount.sh/README.md

-# Automount non-ext4 SD cards on your steam deck
+# Automount non-EXT4 SD cards on your steam deck

+The steam deck uses a shell script in order to mount SD cards automatically on startup as well as when hotswapped.
+However, this script only automatically mounts EXT4 formatted SD cards, however, this can be changed very easily.
+Heres a short demo of how to modify the script for NTFS and BTRFS formatted
+SD cards.

+## The Script

 File is originally located at
 ```bash
 /usr/lib/hwsupport/sdcard-mount.sh